lenwood/nixxer/nixxer_website/content/docs/options/index.md

 draft = false
 weight = 20
 title = 'Options'
+description = 'The Nixxer Options page is your control center for configuring tracking detection, managing blocked domains, and integrating with network-level blockers like Pi-hole and NextDNS.
+This comprehensive interface gives you granular control over how Nixxer protects your privacy while browsing.'
 +++

 The Nixxer Options page is your control center for configuring tracking detection, managing blocked domains, and integrating with network-level blockers like Pi-hole and NextDNS.
 This comprehensive interface gives you granular control over how Nixxer protects your privacy while browsing.